MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 > [!NOTE]
 > If your Yammer network is provisioned after December 15th, 2020, then AzureAD-B2B guest functionality is already enabled by default for your organization.

-To configure Azure AD, Microsoft 365 Groups and SharePoint settings, see [Collaborate with guests in a team](/microsoft-365/solutions/collaborate-as-team) .
+To configure Azure AD, Microsoft 365 Groups, and SharePoint settings, see [Collaborate with guests in a team](/microsoft-365/solutions/collaborate-as-team) .

 ## How to invite an external user as guest to a Yammer community

 1. A community admin can add a guest to a Yammer community by entering the email address of the guest in the **Add Member** panel of the community.

 2. The guest receives a welcome email message.
-This message includes information about the Yammer community and Yammer network to which the user is being invited to, and the name of the community admin inviting the guest.
+This message includes information about the Yammer community and Yammer network to which the user is being invited, and the name of the community admin inviting the guest.
 The guest must accept the invitation by selecting **Go To Community** in the email message before accessing the Yammer community.

     ![Yammer AAD B2B external message.](../media/yammer-aad-b2b-external-message.png)